dgraph-io/dgraph/contrib/systemd/ha_cluster/tests/README.md

 #### Using Hyper/V Provider

-On Windows 10 Pro with Hyper/V enabled, you can run this:
+On Windows 10 Pro with Hyper/V enabled, you can run this in PowerShell:

 ```powershell
 $Env:VAGRANT_DEFAULT_PROVIDER = "hyperv"